 - Using Modulators to control the vocal take’s volume.
 An advanced industry technique that uses a source modulator to control the volume of vocals.
 This is a very cool technique and I wanted to share it with you.

-No course is complete without equal consideration given to the various genre specific vocals.
-With this in mind I have used EDM , Hip Hop, Rock and Pop vocals for all the exercises and video tutorials.
+Vocal Production Masterclass delves deep into vocal processing for various genres.
+With this in mind, I have used EDM, Hip Hop, Rock and Pop vocals for all the exercises and video tutorials.
 Using both male and female vocals ensures you get a strong understanding of how to treat each type of vocal.
 This is essential as the criteria change somewhat depending on whether you are processing male or female vocals.
 I have made sure to explain this in all the videos.

-Whether you are a recording artiste, an engineer, a hobbyist or a producer The Vocal Production Masterclass will guide you through technical concepts and industry techniques to master the art of vocal production.
+Whether you are a recording artist, an engineer, a hobbyist or a producer The Vocal Production Masterclass will guide you through technical concepts and industry techniques to master the art of vocal production.

 Contents: 20 Videos totaling 4 hours